NtuthukoLu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that prints all groups the current us is part of Script that changes owner
 Script that creates a empty file
+Script that adds execute permission to owner file